 Assuming a YouTuber makes $5 per 1,000 views, he or she will make $500 per 100k views.

-Keeping this in mind, many people opt to buy real views for their YouTube videos.
-You can explore these options in our blog, “How to buy real views in 2021.”
+Keeping this in mind, many people opt to buy YouTube views.
+You can explore these options in our blog, “How to buy real views.”

 In 2020, a 9-year-old boy named Ryan Kaji from the U.S. was the highest-paid YouTuber, according to Forbes.